 The floating farm in Rotterdam

-Just last year we wrote about Rotterdam’s new “floating farm“.
+In 2018, we wrote about Rotterdam’s new “floating farm“.
 The entire farm will be sustainable, feeding their cows with leftovers from local restaurants, collected by electric-powered trucks from GroenCollect.
-The remaining feed will be from home-grown duckweed.

-Impressed with Dutch agriculture?
-Or are there still areas where you think the industry can improve?
-Let us know in the comments below.
+Are you impressed with Dutch agriculture?
+Or are there areas where the industry can improve?
+Tell us in the comments below!

-Editor’s Note: This article was originally published on February 28, 2019, and was fully updated August 2020 for your reading pleasure.
+Editor’s Note: This article was originally published on February 28, 2019, and was fully updated in October 2023 for your reading pleasure.